Marco Archer Moreira: Execution

-After the execution of Marco Archer, his body was cremated and his ashes were transported to Brazil.
+After the execution of Marco Archer, his body was cremated and his ashes were transported back to Brazil.

-In Rio de Janeiro a Catholic Mass was celebrated in honour of him.
+In Rio de Janeiro, a Catholic Mass was held in honour of him.

 Reactions

-His execution, after being denied all requests for clemency made by the Brazilian government, created a crisis between Brazil and Indonesia.
-This resulted in the recall of the Brazilian ambassador in Jakarta to return to Brazil under the instructions of the government of President Dilma Rousseff.
+His execution, after being denied all requests for clemency made by the Brazilian government, sparked a diplomatic rift between Brazil and Indonesia, resulting in the recall of the Brazilian ambassador in Jakarta to return to Brazil under the instructions of the government of President Dilma Rousseff.

 After Archer's death, the president of Brazil, Dilma Rousseff, issued a statement saying she was outraged and the execution seriously affected the relationships between the two countries.
 She called the Brazilian ambassador for consultations.